kloczek/zabbix-templates/README.md

          - ```proc::busy::vmware collector %```
          - ```triggers```
          - ```queue::preprocessing```
-       - remove quotes around processes names to make migration from standard zabbix template easier
        - remove items::queued (it duplicates information provided by queue::* items)
+       - removed quotes around processes names to make migration from standard zabbix template easier
        - rename all process::* items to ```proc::*``` (keep it in sync with proxy template)
        - rename Uptime to ```uptime```
   - **Service Nginx**